WCPFC Monitoring, Control and Surveillance (MCS) and Compliance Monitoring

 • surveillance - the degree and types of observations required to maintain compliance with the regulatory controls imposed on fishing activities.

 Several elements of the Commission’s MCS Scheme (regulatory framework) were elaborated during the Preparatory Conference process from 2001 to 2004 and became operational on adoption during the Commission’s Inaugural Session in December 2004.
-These included the WCPFC Record of Fishing Vessels and Authorizations to Fish on the High Seas in the Convention Area (CMM 2018-06, which replaced CMM 2013-10, CMM 2004-01 and CMM 2009-01), Procedures for Cooperating Non-members (CMM 2009-11, which replaced 2004-02) and Specifications for the Marking and Identification of Fishing Vessels (CMM 2004-03).
+These included the WCPFC Record of Fishing Vessels and Authorizations to Fish on the High Seas in the Convention Area (CMM 2018-06, which replaced CMM 2013-10, CMM 2004-01 and CMM 2009-01), Procedures for Cooperating Non-members (CMM 2019-01, which replaced CMM 2009-11 and CMM 2004-02) and Specifications for the Marking and Identification of Fishing Vessels (CMM 2004-03).

 The Commission has since adopted: